Vignesh-2109/Vignesh-2109/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Bachelors' in Computer Science at IIITM Gwalior.
-- 🌱 I’m currently exploring Full Stack Web Development, including React, Redux, React Router, Tailwind CSS, Django, and PostgreSQL.
+- 🌱 I’m currently exploring Full Stack Web Development, including React, Redux, React Router, Tailwind CSS.
 - 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
 - 💡 Actively learning Data Structures and Algorithms (DSA) to enhance problem-solving skills for technical interviews and coding challenges.
 - 🎓 Preparing for placements this year, including practicing coding interview questions and participating in mock interviews.